This article was updated September 2019.

-Holy Trinity Greek Orthodox Cathedral’s Yiasou Greek Festival is back for its 40th anniversary.
+Holy Trinity Greek Orthodox Cathedral’s Yiasou Greek Festival is back.

-The cultural event is a can’t-miss Charlotte tradition for generations but if you’re new or have just never been, you might be looking for a little guidance.
+The cultural event has been a can’t-miss Charlotte tradition for generations, but if you’re new or have just never been, you might be looking for a little guidance.

 Location: The Yiasou Greek Festival is located at Holy Trinity Greek Orthdox Cathedral in Dilworth — 600 East Boulevard, Charlotte NC 28203.

 Parking: This is a popular event that is predictably crowded each year so walking, riding your bike or taking public transportation is a smart move.
 Bonus points — You get in free if you show a same day, stamped CATS ticket (bus or light rail).
 If you plan to drive, parking is available on side streets and in the Charlotte Housing Authority lot (NOT the deck) Friday night, Saturday and Sunday at 400 East Boulevard.

 Map: The festival consists of indoor and outdoor food, vendors, tours and entertainment.
 A full map of the grounds is available here.

 Food is a big deal at the festival, so come hungry.
 Traditional Greek pastries and full meals are available on site, to go and at a drive-thru pick-up area on Winthrop Avenue.
 See all menus here.

 There are three main food zones at the event: